KR1 Logo

 Other

-The phrase ‘yet-to-be-determined amount of tokens’ means that in some instances it is not possible for us to detail an exact token amount due to the early-stage nature of the investment round, which is very common in seed and strategic funding rounds.
+The phrase ‘yet-to-be-determined amount of tokens’ means that in some instances it is not possible for us to detail an exact token amount due to the early-stage nature of the funding rounds, which is common early funding rounds for decentralised networks.
 Often, details concerning the token supply and its mechanics are only set when a project is close to launch and the project has already completed a major part of its technical roadmap.

 In general, we always attempt to provide exposure to and claim assets that KR1 plc may be eligible for and that give material economic benefits to KR1 plc and its shareholders.
 Historically, examples of this are the distribution of Kusama (“KSM”) tokens considering KR1 plc’s early investment in Polkadot (“DOT”) and the Company’s engagements with various other smaller projects such as Astar’s (“ASTR”) lockdrop or Phala’s (“PHA”) stakedrop.
 That said, to date, proper support for claiming many of those airdrops is often missing when utilising institutional-grade digital asset custodians or certain digital asset exchanges, as the airdrops require special transactions to be claimed or simply aren’t being implemented and supported by counterparties.
 Thus, it is sometimes impossible for KR1 plc to access or claim certain airdrops, which can be frustrating but, unfortunately, is the ‘price to pay’ for ensuring proper security of KR1 plc’s assets on the balance sheet.
 Ultimately, confirmation of whether a particular asset is accessible and owned by KR1 plc can be verified through our public announcements or the details of underlying holdings in the interim and annual reports.